 Job Description of a Credit Analyst

-A credit analyst reviews the financial information about an individual or business and determines how much risk is involved if money is lent.
-They use software programs that generate financial reports and help them evaluate a potential client’s financial status.
+A credit analyst reviews an individual or businesses finances to determine how much risk is involved if money is lent.
+Additionally, they use software programs that generate financial reports to help evaluate a client’s financial status.
+Some of the financial information analysts use includes credit history, income, and financial comparisons in geographic areas.
+Finally, they draft reports that indicate the level of risk involved to inform any interested parties.

 Credit Analyst Career Video Transcript